jgrodziski/keycloak-clojure/doc/docs/admin.md

 * `--password` password of a user with admin role in the master realm
 * `--environment` Name of the environment for which the init is done, has no impact but is passed during evaluation of the config file
 * `--secret-export-dir` Path to a directory, if present clients secret will be exported in `keycloak-secrets.edn|json|yml` files for downstream usage.
+* `--dry-run` A boolean flag that indicates that only the evaluation and print of the realm config (as --realm-config file) result will be executed, not applying the resulting Keycloak configuration.
+The boolean flag  recognizes "Y", "Yes", "On", "T", "True", and "1" as true values and "N", "No", "Off", "F", "False", and "0" as false values
 * `--infra-context` Path to an EDN file.
 If the file is present it overrides the previous config parameters.
 The file contains the following keys,
     - `:environment`: a string of the target environment, no impact but is passed during evaluation of the realm config file
     - `:color`: a string of a \"color\" for discriminating the target (can be omitted), no impact but is passed during evaluation of the realm config file